psycpv/dz-studio/README.md

 workflow to do exactly that.
 The name of the created dataset corresponds to the branch name it is launched from.
 Each time the workflow is launched it deletes the existing dataset and creates a new one, so it can be launched an indefinite number of times.
-After the PR is successfully merged or just closed, the dataset is automatically deleted.
-Also, the dataset related to the branch can be deleted manually by triggering the `Delete feature-scoped dataset` workflow.
+The dataset related to the branch can be deleted manually by triggering the `Delete feature-scoped dataset` workflow.

 # Updating your the dev database with latest changes done in prod